-Saddleback's ESL classes are different from classes at almost every college in the state because we give you the option to take each of our classes either for "credit" or for "non-credit" (0-units).
-If you take a class for non-credit, then your class will be completely free except for a Health fee, required by the college, as well as books and materials that the course may require.
+Saddleback's ESL classes are different from classes at almost every college in the state because you can choose to take classes either for "credit" or for "non-credit" (0-units).
+If you take a class for non-credit, then your class will be completely free except for a Health Fee, required by the college, as well as books and materials that the course may require.

 The "non-credit" sections have a "D" after their ticket number, and students do NOT have to pay the $46 per unit tuition, so the classes are free except for the Health Fee, books and materials, and parking (if needed).
 Students may enroll in non-credit sections if they don't need college credit or proof of their work at the college.

-All students have to pay the $19 Health Fee and for their own textbooks and school supplies.
-If you drive a car to school, you will also need to purchase a parking permit.
-The cost of textbooks will depend on the specific courses you enroll in because each teacher might select different textbooks, and the cost of the textbooks is determined by the publisher.
+Textbooks and School Supplies: The cost of textbooks will depend on the courses you enroll in.
+Each teacher might select different textbooks, and the cost of the textbooks is determined by the publisher.
 In the Class Schedule, click on "Book info" for each course to find the exact texts (including prices) that are required for each class.

 For more information about the costs at Saddleback College, please go to the Fees Page.
 If you are an international student on an F-1 or J-1 Visa, please contact the International Student Office for more information about requirements.

 How Do I Sign Up for Classes?

 If you are a New Student at Saddleback College, please click here for information and instructions for applying to the school.
 On the right side of the page are links for more information.